No Pressure (How I Met Your Mother): Plot

 After successfully finding the sex tape, Barney returns to Ted's apartment to use his VCR.
 When Ted considers that the reason why he and Robin never got back together was because she is in love with Barney, he is surprised with Barney's tepid reaction.
 Barney tells Ted everything that happened between him and Robin, saying, "Whatever I thought was there, she thought differently", and despite being told that Robin and Kevin broke up, he gives his blessing to Ted if he and Robin begin dating again.
 However, before they can watch the sex tape, Marshall and Lily arrive to try to win the bet involving the sex tape—Lily wins if Barney watches it, while Marshall wins if Barney does not.
 After scaring Barney with possible images that he will not want to see, Marshall wins the bet when Barney destroys Ted's VCR.

 When Robin returns from Russia, she and Ted have the chance to re-examine their relationship.
 Ted picks her up at the airport and takes her to dinner at the Brooklyn bistro where they had their first date.
 Then at home, he realizes that they are not going to work out and turns down Robin's consolation that they still have an agreement to get married if they are both single at age 40.
 When Ted asks if Robin loves him, Robin admits that she does not and feels comfortable with them as friends.
 Ted asks her to forget that the past week ever happened.

-When Marshall learns that Ted is giving up on the idea of being with Robin in any romantic context, he tells Robin that she should move out for Ted's sake, which she agrees to do, leaving Ted forlorn and alone on the roof of his apartment building.
+Ted tells Marshall that he is giving up on the idea of being with Robin in any romantic context, and says he is happy about this because he knows he can finally move on from her.
+Marshall knows Ted is lying and that it is killing him on the inside, so he tells Robin that she should move out for Ted's sake, which she agrees to do, leaving Ted forlorn and alone on the roof of his apartment building.
 Some time later, as future Ted tells his children that getting closure on his relationship with Robin finally opened the possibility of meeting their mother, Ted walks out of MacLaren's Bar as all the people on the street walk by with yellow umbrellas.
 At their house, Lily, convinced that this is the definite end of Ted and Robin, asks Marshall to pay up on their bet.
 Echoing his words at Ted's wedding to Stella, Marshall refuses, smiles and then says "Not yet".